-The Fund is designed to assist eligible small business owners with Cuyahoga County obtain loans to grow their businesses and create jobs.
+The Fund is designed to assist eligible small business owners in obtaining loans to grow their businesses and create jobs.
 Low interest loans of between $100,000 and $1 million are available and may also be used for retail and restaurant development projects.

-The City, in tandem with Cuyahoga County, provides a storefront Renovation Program and that can provide grants of 30% of total project costs.
+The City, in tandem with Cuyahoga County, provides a Storefront Renovation Program that provides grants of 30% of eligible project costs.

 Review other Cuyahoga County loan programs that are available on the Cuyahoga County Department of Development website.